-It really is hassle-free in terms of attaching/detach to the towed vehicle.
-I only used it twice thus far, but I’d say this one is a winner from my two short uses, looking at the design (I’m an engineer and pretty critical of these types of things) and hearing what others say on the RV forums.
+It is hassle-free in terms of attaching/detaching to the towed vehicle.
+I have only used it twice thus far, but I’d say this one is a winner from my two short uses, looking at the design (I’m an engineer and pretty critical of these types of things) and hearing what others say on the RV forums.

-It was easy to install to the hitch receiver on the motorhome.
-Attaches and detaches very easily to the corresponding base place installed on our tow vehicle.
+It was easy to install the hitch receiver on the motorhome.
+Attaches and detaches very easily to the corresponding base placed installed on our tow vehicle.
 Neatly and easily folds up and over when not in use.
-We also bought the accessory kit that had a cover for it to keep it clean when not in use.
+We also bought the accessory kit with a cover to keep it clean when not in use.
 So far, I’m very pleased with the Blue Ox brand of towing products.

-Nighthawk Roadmaster 676 Tow Bar truly non-binding tow bar made from beautifully styled aluminum and featuring embedded LED lights along each arm that illuminate with the RV’s lights for increased safety.
+Nighthawk Roadmaster 676 Tow Bar is a truly non-binding tow bar made from beautifully styled aluminum and featuring embedded LED lights along each arm that illuminate the RV’s lights for increased safety.

 - 300 Lumen LED Lighted Arms – A row of embedded LEDs along each tow bar arm provides a blanket of illumination around the tow bar, increasing safety and making it easier to disconnect in the dark